 - 4.1.1 The Authorised Corporate Director of the Company is Margetts Fund Management Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
-The ACD was incorporated on 12 February 2001 with company number 04158249.
-The ACD is also the Company's Alternative Investment Fund Manager ("AIFM") as defined in FUND. - 4.1.2 Registered Office and Head Office:
+The ACD was incorporated on 12 February 2001 with company number 04158249. - 4.1.2 Registered Office and Head Office: